Lava flow enters Hawaii geothermal plant property

 "As long as conditions are safe, we will have personnel on site.
 Primary concern is sulfur dioxide from the eruption and lava coming on site.
 We monitor for hydrogen sulfide and sulfur dioxide on a continuous basis," Kaleikini said.

+Steve Brantley of the Hawaiian Volcano Observatory, said the flow seemed to have halted Sunday morning after moving slowly into the proximity of the well overnight.

 Lava had previously crossed onto an older part of the property, according to officials.
-But it's now on 40 acres (16 hectares) of the plant that are operational and moving at a slow pace.
+But it's now on 40 acres (16 hectares) of the plant that are operational.

 Officials earlier this month carted away 50,000 gallons of potentially toxic gas away from the site, which lies on the southeast flank of the volcano, nestled between residential neighborhoods.
 They also capped the 11 wells at the property to try to prevent a breach.